 DANUBIUS-RI’s Vision is to achieve healthy River-Sea Systems and advance their sustainable use, in order to live within the planet’s ecological limits by 2050.

-DANUBIUS-RI will be a pan-European distributed research infrastructure supporting interdisciplinary research on large river-sea systems.
+DANUBIUS-RI will be a pan-European distributed research infrastructure supporting interdisciplinary research on large River Sea Systems.

-DANUBIUS-RI will fill the gap of fragmented research on European research on river-sea systems, drawing on existing research excellence across Europe, enhancing the impact of European research while maximising the return on investment.
-It will provide access to a range of European river-sea systems, facilities and expertise; a ‘one-stop shop’ for knowledge exchange in managing river-sea systems; access to harmonised data; and a platform for interdisciplinary research, inspiration, education and training.
+DANUBIUS-RI will fill the gap of fragmented research on European research on RS systems, drawing on existing research excellence across Europe, enhancing the impact of European research while maximising the return on investment.
+It will provide access to a range of European RS systems, facilities and expertise; a ‘one-stop shop’ for knowledge exchange in managing river-sea systems; access to harmonised data; and a platform for interdisciplinary research, inspiration, education and training.